xnarcos/Audiophile/README.md

 # How to Use:

-Add ffmpeg.exe path in script before using.
+Add ffmpeg.exe path in script before using. (optional)

-Run the Script.
+Run the Program.

 Select your desired YouTube URL(s) for audio extraction.